 One of the great attributes of a livestream is it's quick, easy, and relatively cheap to produce.
 You can create big, glossy affairs that reach a large audience.
 Or you can craft smaller, more intimate presentations that target niche segments - those consumers your brand or product line might appeal to but who require more direct TLC.

 Livestreaming offers a bigger bang for your buck in growing your audience both in time (versus creating a blog post) and money (versus building an all-encompassing marketing campaign).

 Informative blog posts, engaging marketing or email campaigns, and dynamic websites or landing pages are highly effective methods for promoting your brand.
 Done well, a bulk of your client roster will no doubt come from such efforts.
 Each one, however, offers a passive approach to customer engagement.

 If you want to expand your marketing efforts into a more powerful medium, nothing says "right here and now" quite like a livestream.
 Livestreaming provides a sense of immediacy to your marketing efforts.
 Your calls to action are more direct, and time-sensitive promotions possess more urgency.

 Livestreams are ideal for real-time feedback sessions.
 Transition your product demo stream into a product Q&A. Conduct property or production tours, introduce new team members or brand expansion.
 Or, as became increasingly common over the past year, socialize with team members or your most valued clients.

-As you might expect, given the growing popularity of livestreaming, several free options cover the most straightforward recording needs.
+As you might expect, given the growing popularity of livestreaming, several free options cover the most straightforward live streaming video recording needs.
 These include:

 Facebook: If you aim to reach as wide of an audience as possible, Facebook Live, the platform's live-streaming tool, is ideal.
 Not as feature-rich as other options, particularly YouTube Live, you can stream from your mobile device and save videos to your FB profile afterward.